aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

 2) Pull down the upper left menu and select Import from the upper left
 3) Expand the Examples/Demos at the bottom
 4) Click on the load button across from 'feedback'
-5) Wait for the load of feedback.json to complete (should be very quick) You'll see a new question id of Feedback with questions like 'that is wrong' and 'that is right'
+5) Wait for the load of feedback.json to complete (should be very quick).
+   You'll see a new question id of Feedback with questions like 'that is wrong' and 'that is right'
 6) Rebuild the Lex bot so that it understands responses such as 'that is right'
     1) Use the menu on the right hand side of the Designer UI